 - Carrying things between rooms

-It may be that we direct you to find help via friends and family, charity funding, or recommend that you buy your own equipment.
+We may direct you to find help via friends and family, charity funding, or recommend that you buy your own equipment.
+If you're looking to buy your own items, we've produced a guide to finding your own assisted living equipment.